SFBB/GRCNN/README.md

 # GRCNN

-This is a implymentation of GRCNN model of
+This is a implementation of GRCNN model of
 ```bibtex
 @article{gomez2019gated,
   title={A gated recurrent convolutional neural network for robust spoofing detection},